luisfernandomelon/NVimmer/README.md

 [Chinese Readme](README_ZH.md)

-A simple, fast and efficient **VIM IDE Configuration**, it is especially suitable for full stack developers.
+A simple, fast and efficient **VIM IDE Configuration**, it is especially nice for the full stack developers.

 With Monaco nerd font on Linux.